 The Douglas J. Cardinal Performing Arts Centre is a full-service theatre with 508 seats and professional-grade technical equipment.
-A team of professional Technicians, supports the Theatre with over 100 performances and events, and over 40,000 audience members visiting the venue yearly.
-With events such as professional ballet to local folk artists, there is a show offered for everyone.
+A team of professional Technicians supports the Theatre with over 100 performances and events, and over 40,000 audience members visiting the venue yearly.
+With events ranging from professional ballet performances to local folk artists, there is a show offered for everyone.